cdli-gh/annodoc/index.md

 ~~~
 (no CDLI, Kang 252, Hayes 2000, p.
 367)

 The list relation holds between entitites of the same kind, here, the objects of transaction.
+Note that list should not be used to connect transactions.
+We assume that transactions are inherently sentential, so, use parataxis.
 The total is connected by a total relation

 The internal structure of complex numerals is not analyzed, but represented by compound.